 The 18th Annual International Industrial Organization

-> Michael Riordan, the 2020 IOS Distinguished Fellow, will deliver the keynote address.
+Michael Riordan, is the 2020 IOS Distinguished Fellow.
 The Distinguished Fellow Award is given in recognition of excellence in Research, Education and Leadership in the field of Industrial Organization.

-> Michael Riordan is the Laurans A. and Arlene Mendelson Professor of Economics at Columbia University.
+Michael Riordan is the Laurans A. and Arlene Mendelson Professor of Economics at Columbia University.
 His recent research interests include topics on telecommunications, antitrust, and oligopoly.
 He has written numerous journal articles on these and other industrial organization topics including regulation, contract theory, defense procurement, health services, vertical integration, internal organization of firms, and product quality.
 Professor Riordan’s research has been supported by the National Science Foundation, the National Institute of Drug Abuse, and other organizations.
 He is an elected fellow of the Econometric Society and was a National Fellow of the Hoover Institution.
 He served as co-editor of the RAND Journal of Economics, a member of the editorial board of the American Economic Review, and associate editor of the Quarterly Journal of Economics.
 His government experience includes assignments as Chief Economist of the Federal Communications Commission and Economic Advisor at the Federal Trade Commission.
 He held previous academic appointments at the University of Pennsylvania, Stanford University, and Boston University.
 Professor Riordan received his Ph.D. in Economics from the University of California at Berkeley.

 The Industrial Organization Society’s Distinguished Service Award, given annually in recognition of Professional Leadership in the scholarship and practice of Industrial Organization, is awarded to Margaret Slade.